airgapper/44net-docs/README.rst

 44net Read the docs
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.

-Read the tutorial here:
+Read the tutorial on how to edit readthe docs file here:

 https://docs.readthedocs.io/en/stable/tutorial/